Indrikoterio/inferencilo/README.md

  mother(Gina, $Child)
 ```

-Note: The 'anonymous variable' must also begin with a dollar sign: $\_.
+Note: The <i>anonymous variable</i> must also begin with a dollar sign: $\_ .
 A simple underscore '\_' is treated as a Constant.

 ## Application / Limitations

 This inference engine implements a back-chaining algorithm.
 It was designed primarily to solve problems of logic.

-Numbers are implemented as Constant objects, which enclose Strings.
+Numbers are implemented as Constant objects, which enclose String objects.
 Because of this, Inferencilo should <b>not</b> be used for number crunching.
-It is OK to include simple arithmetical functions in the knowledge base, such as 'greater than or equal':
+It is OK to include arithmetical functions, such as '<i>greater than or equal</i>', in the knowledge base:

 ```
 voter($P) :- $P = person($_, $Age), $Age >= 18.
 ```

-But writing rules to implement a quick sort algorithm, for example, would be horrendously inefficient.
+But a Quick Sort algorithm, for example, written with inference engine rules, would be horrendously inefficient.
 Do not use the inference engine to solve such problems.
 Write sorting algorithms in Java code; you can pass the sorted data to the inference engine.

 ## Requirements